mspolisetti/Lead-Data-Engineer-Portfolio/README.md

 #### [Datawarehousing - AWS RedShift Datamart from Real Estate BI & Analytics]()
 #
 Our team built a BI and analytics solution, centered around a datamart, for a single-family real estate property and investment management firm.
-The system helps leadership track real-time occupancy, maintenance requests, and renovation timelines.
-Since the data comes directly from the firm’s MySQL-based property management system, the dashboards give management the ability to quickly spot top-performing properties and address problem areas within the property management team.
+The system helps leadership track daily occupancy, maintenance requests, and renovation timelines.
+Since the data comes directly from the firm’s properitary MySQL-based property management system, the dashboards give management the ability to quickly spot top-performing properties and address problem areas within the property management team.

 We used a zero-ETL integration approach to replicate data from MySQL into Amazon Redshift and then created dedicated datamarts to power near real-time Power BI dashboards for property managers and executives.
 By avoiding traditional ETL delays, this solution delivers fast, reliable insights that support better, quicker decision-making.
 #